Seaji06/DICTIATION-ADBLOCKING/README.md

 ⚠️ **PRIVATE REPOSITORY - CONFIDENTIAL** ⚠️

-This repository contains proprietary code developed under a confidential agreement with the client, specifically for use with [dictation.io](https://dictation.io).
-All rights reserved.
-Unauthorized access, distribution, or use is strictly prohibited.
+This repository contains private code created specifically for dictation.io under a client agreement.
+It is confidential and cannot be shared or used without permission.

 ## Overview

-A specialized automation tool exclusively designed for dictation.io that provides enhanced speech-to-text capabilities with ad-blocking features.
-This tool is developed specifically for dictation.io platform usage as defined in the client agreement.
+This tool automates tasks on dictation.io, adding advanced speech-to-text features and ad-blocking.
+It is tailored for use only with dictation.io as per the client’s instructions.

 ## Important Notice

-- This code is designed to work **ONLY** with dictation.io
+- The tool works only with dictation.io.
-- Any attempt to modify or use this code with other websites may result in unexpected behavior
+- Using it with other websites may cause issues.
-- Usage is restricted to authorized parties as per the client agreement
+- Only authorized users under the client agreement can use this tool.

 ## Features

-- Automated browser initialization for dictation.io
+- Automatically opens dictation.io in a browser.
-- Custom ad-blocking specific to dictation.io interface
+- Blocks ads on dictation.io.
-- Dictation.io cookie consent handling
+- Handles cookie prompts on dictation.io.
-- Cross-platform support (Windows & macOS)
+- Works on both Windows and macOS.
-- Threading support for non-blocking execution
+- Supports threading for smooth operation.

 ## Technical Requirements